 Work comp claims productivity advice comes from very few sources nowadays.
 OK, so I have been out of action on the blog for the holidays.
 The business has picked up tremendously, so the Workers Compensation blog has been suffering.
 I will not go over the best designation for claims or reserve reviewers today.

 I will instead add in the Work Comp Claims Productivity Q&A session with Kevin Quinley of Claims Caffeine.
 Kevin asked very good questions.
 The address to join Claims Caffeine is https://login.yahoo.com/config/login_verify2?.intl=us&.src=ygrp&.done=http%3a//finance.groups.yahoo.com%2Fgroup%2Fclaims_caffeine%2Fjoin

 You must get a lot of email.
 How do you manage it and stay on top of it?

 I also use Maven Beacon teaches typing to hone my typing skills.
-There are many levels of instruction on a typing teacher program such as this.
+There are many levels of instruction in a typing teacher program such as this.

 Do you use a Blackberry or PDA as a productivity tool?

-No, but I use a LG AX490 cell phone to surf the web and to answer and send emails.
+No, but I use an LG AX490 cell phone to surf the web and to answer and send emails.
 That phone is the only one like it in existence.
-It has a full keyboard built in right on top of the number pad.
+It has a full keyboard built-in right on top of the number pad.